starkbank/sdk-java/README.md

 }
 ```

-**Note**: Instead of using Invoice objects, you can also pass each invoice element in dictionary format
+**Note**: Instead of using Invoice objects, you can also pass each invoice element in map format

 ### Get an invoice